 Finding Recommendation (short form) Audit Risk Rating CoMG Risk Rating Expected Completion Date 2.5 Delegations - opportunity to formalise acknowledgement re the PDI Act Recommendation 10: Ensure that Council's latest/updated published Delegations Register as available on the public website.
 Recommendation 11: Work to ensure that members of the Limestone Coast Southern Regional Assessment Panel have clarity around responsibility for maintaining/updating relevant delegations.
 Recommendation 12: Develop a pragmatic approach to periodically confirming that Development Services officers' delegations are up to date, correct and that officers have signed acceptance of these delegations.
-Low Low ASAP July 2024 August 2024 2.6 Governance mechanisms are in place, there is opportunity for proactive fire inspections to occur Recommendation 13: The BFSC consider developing a proactive approach to inspecting higher-risk buildings.
-Low Low Dec 2024 2.7 Complaints management Recommendation 14: Review and update CoMG's complaint handling policy with respect to PDI Act obligations.
+Low Complete ASAP July 2024 August 2024 2.6 Governance mechanisms are in place, there is opportunity for proactive fire inspections to occur Recommendation 15: The brac consider developing a proactive approach to Low Dec 2024 2.7 Complaints management Recommendation 14: Review and update CoMG's complaint handling policy with respect to PDI Act obligations.
 Recommendation 15: Consider monitoring trends of community feedback/complaints to assist continuous improvement.
-Low Low August 2024 December 2024 2.8 A need to review and update policies Recommendation 16: Reconsider the need to continue maintaining the Land Division and Building and Swimming Pool Inspection policies, and either revoke them or update them to ensure consistency with legislation.
+Low August 2024 December 2024 2.8 A need to review and update policies Recommendation 16: Reconsider the need to continue maintaining the Land Division and Building and Swimming Pool Inspection policies, and either revoke them or update them to ensure consistency with legislation.
 Low Low Sept 2024